What is a colonoscopy?

 Why do I need a bowel preparation?

 Preparing the bowel is often the most difficult part of the process for patients.
 However, a good bowel preparation is essential for a successful colonoscopy.
 You will collect the appropriate prep kit and will need to follow the instructions, found inside the kit, very carefully.
-It is important to remember that you will be drinking clear fluids only after a light lunch the day before your procedure and you must drink plenty of these clear fluids during the preparation to avoid dehydration.
+It is important to remember that you will be drinking clear fluids only from after lunch the day before your procedure and you must drink plenty of these clear fluids during the preparation to avoid dehydration.
 If you are on diabetic or blood thinning medication you will receive instructions about managing these.

 Is the procedure safe and what are the risks?